The cost per outcome

 Five examples across the cost-effectiveness spectrum, from DCP3 and GiveWell data.

 Oral rehydration therapy for childhood diarrhoea.
 Cost per DALY averted: roughly $5-10.
 A packet of oral rehydration salts costs less than $0.50 and prevents death from dehydration.
 This is among the most cost-effective health interventions ever identified.
-It's been available since the 1970s and has saved an estimated 50 million lives (Lancet, 2013).
+It's been available since the 1970s and is estimated to have saved on the order of 50 to 70 million lives, mostly children (Our World in Data).

 Insecticide-treated bed nets.
 Cost per DALY averted: roughly $50-100 (GiveWell, 2024).
 A net costs $4-5 delivered, protects 1.8 people for 2-3 years, and reduces malaria mortality by roughly 17%.
 Extraordinarily cost-effective by any standard.